zaphosting/docs/docs/vserver_windows_fs_19.md

 ---
 id: vserver_windows_fs_19
-title: vServer Install FarmingSimulator 2019 on Windows
+title: Install FarmingSimulator 2019 on Windows
 description: Information on how to install and set up a FarmingSimulator Dedicated Server 2019 on your Windows vServer and Dedicated Server from ZAP-Hosting - ZAP-Hosting.com Documentations
 sidebar_label: Farming-Simulator 2019
 ---